 High prices and rents in prime locations do not increase at the same rate as invested capital.
 Secondary cities offer investment alternatives that combine the advantages of the stable German real estate market with affordable prices and attractive yields.
 Smaller cities are exposed to significantly fewer price fluctuations than large cities.
 B-cities and C-cities have better risk-return ratios than A-cities, as they either generate higher returns on comparable risks or deliver lower risks for similar returns.

-But to fulfil the list I’ll tell you, which three these hot spots are from my point of view.
+But to fulfill the list I’ll tell you, which three these hot spots are from my point of view.

 1. Leipzig/Halle area